Hedge Funds vs. Retail Funds: Why Hedge Funds Win?

 Retail funds, such as mutual funds, are built for mass-market accessibility.
 They typically invest in equities and follow a long-only approach.

-Hedge funds, on the other hand, are tailored for qualified investors.
+Hedge fund, on the other hand, are tailored for qualified investors.
 They deploy advanced strategies—like short selling, leverage, and derivatives—to produce returns in both rising and falling markets.

 Key Benefits of Hedge Funds